a2stuff/a2d/docs/Building_And_Running.md

 This will create the target ProDOS directory if necessary, then copy the built files in, overwriting any existing files.

-After building and installing, you can use `bin/setopt sel` and `bin/setopt nosel` to toggle whether Selector starts or not, and `bin/setopt ram` and `bin/setopt noram` to toggle whether DeskTop is copied to a RAMCard or not.
+After building and installing, you can use `bin/setopt sel` and `bin/setopt nosel` to toggle whether Shortcuts starts or not, and `bin/setopt ram` and `bin/setopt noram` to toggle whether DeskTop is copied to a RAMCard or not.
 These can be controlled within DeskTop using the Options control panel, but being able to toggle these on the command line is useful during development.

 If DeskTop hasn't created `LOCAL/DESKTOP.CONFIG` yet, run `bin/defopt` first to create a default options file.